 Much of sport is organized by sex or gender; however, not every athlete fits into or identifies with the binary of male and female.
 Creating welcoming, inclusive teams for the lesbian, gay, bi-sexual, trans-identified, queer, intersex and two spirited community and allies is new territory for many sport organizations.
-Resources created by CAAWS and the Canadian Center for Ethics in Sport provide information and guidance for inclusion to make Canadian sport a positive space for all athletes.
+Go to LGBTQI2S for quality resources.

 Quality sport doesn't just happen, but occurs through intentional preparation.
 Sport New Zealand believes that quality sport, opportunities and experiences are vital to enrich and inspire the lives of young people by creating a lifelong love of sport.
 To this end, they have developed a great graphic of Young People's Quality Indicators.
 Sport for Life identifies that quality sport and physical activity are achieved when the right people do the right thing at the right time.
 Their ideas are presented in a Quality Sport Checklist.
 Together, these two resources enable all organizations to advance quality sport.
 How's your organization doing?

 New Sport for Life for All Newcomers to Canada Resource

 The Sport for Life Society has published the Sport for Life for All Newcomers to Canada resource, through support from Canadian Tire Jumpstart Charities.
 Newcomers to Canada come with a unique inventory of sport and movement skills and, like all Canadians, require an individualized approach to enhance their own level of physical literacy through quality, stage-appropriate experiences.
 This resource is a guide developed for organizations, highlighting possible solutions to barriers and opportunities to support newcomers in sport and physical activity.

 Automotive Insurance and Sport Organizations: Why you need to be informed